 Product Sheet MN-DS Mulitbowl Nested-Diverter Snap-Ring Wellhead System

-A compact time-saving system designed specifically for shale play application.
+Compact time-saving system designed specifically for shale play applications.

 The MN-DS mutibowl nested-diverter snap-ring wellhead system is specifically designed for shale plays.
 Its compact design is configurable to eliminate intermediate casing strings and enables the wellhead system to be run through a diverter riser, saving time and cost.

 The MN-DS mutibowl nested-diverter snap-ring wellhead system enhances safety and well integrity because it uses internal mechanical locking rings rather than external locking mechanisms such as lock screws, and it has no unnecessary body penetrations.
 Eliminating lock screws—which are widely used in conventional wellheads—significantly reduces potential leak paths and facilitates any wellhead intervention under the BOPs that may be required during drilling.

 The MN-DS wellhead system enables casing rotation, making it easier to push casing through to the heel of the lateral.
 With well lateral lengths continuing to increase, this ability is extremely beneficial.
 Because the wellhead system can be provided with a tension tubing hanger, tubing can rotate independently from the parent bowl.